VandeurenGlenn/fetch-github-issues/README.md

 # fetch-github-issues

-An element providing a starting point for your own reusable Polymer elements.
+An element providing a solution fetching Github issues.

 ## Dependencies